The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 💲 Labor and fulfillment

-Estimating your labor costs is important so that you’re not working for free, especially if you’re a solopreneur.
+Estimating your labor costs is important so that you’re not working for free.

-You might be happy to pack your subscription boxes yourself for free initially, but as your business grows, you will likely invest in an outsourced solution where your boxes are packed for you.
+If you provide products, then you might be happy to pack boxes yourself initially, but as your business grows, you will likely invest in an outsourced solution where your boxes are packed for you.

-You’ll want to factor this in from the beginning of your subscription box business to avoid increasing your prices later, which could lose you your loyal customers.
+You’ll want to factor this in from the beginning of your subscription business to avoid increasing your prices later, which could lose you loyal customers.

 💲 Transaction fees